Android-9/overthewire-bandit/WARGAMES.md

 ---

 #### Level 21
-In this level there is another setuid binary file but this time, it makes a connection to localhost on the port you specify as a commandline argument.
+In this level there is another setuid binary file but this time, it makes a connection to localhost on the port you specify as a command line argument.
 It then reads a line of text from the connection and compares it to the password in the previous level.
 If the password is correct, it transmits the password for the next level.

 You first need to launch your own server that can be connected to.
 The command `netcat` or `nc` can function as a server, listening to inbound connections the specified port.
 For more information, read the [nc](https://www.commandlinux.com/man-page/man1/nc.1.html) manual.